 AND THE WINNER IS….

-Danish blue is the winner by knock-out in the first round.
-With industrial production in several parts of the world, a much lower price point, and a less intimidating flavor, Danish blue far outweighs Roquefort.
-To make matters worse, during a trade war in 2009 the U.S.A. drastically increased Roquefort’s tariff.
-They slapped a 300% duty on it, further decreasing Roquefort imports.
+Roquefort is the winner by knock-out in the first round.
+With cave-aging and artisanal production to this day, Roquefort’s sophisticated flavor far outweighs Danish Blue.
+Sadly during a trade war with France, the U.S.A. drastically increased Roquefort’s tariff.
+They slapped a 100% duty on it, making this an expensive but worthwhile delicacy.